gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/cheatsheet.md

 - **Note Repeat** for Fixed Length Recording, note denominator is the number of beats (triplets are the same)

 ### B - Notes
-- Black keys are blue, white keys are yellow
+- Black keys are blue, white keys are yellow, switch modes with **Erase**
 - **Shift** Session overview
 - **Full Level** / **Pad Copy**: Change piano octaves / drumkit banks
 - Pad Operations (drumkit only):